henry-anderson/Ronin/Thallen/EDL/overview.md

 <b>a<sub>90 </sub></b>    The player's 90 day activity<br />
 <b>a<sub>45 </sub></b>    The player's 45 day activity
 </pre>
-The player must have at least 3000 lifetime DKP, acquired 1000 DKP in the past 90 and 500 DKP in the past 45 days.
+The player must have at least 3000 lifetime DKP, acquired 1000 DKP in the past 90 days and 500 DKP in the past 45 days.
 The lifetime requirement is to make sure that players have put in enough work before receiving their weapons when the banks are saturated and their competition is limited.
-The activity requirement may seem too lenient we need to make sure casual players and players with multiple toons can succeed too.
+The activity requirement may seem too lenient, but we need to make sure casual players and players with multiple toons can succeed too.
 This is also quite low due to the saturation of some classes.
 It is much easier to get an EDL offhand for a druid than it is for a rogue.

 ### Declining Activity
 <table>